 The warranty applies if the car was manufactured no more than 10 years before the date of sale and has been driven for less than 160,000 km.
 The warranty period is 5,000 km or three months from when you take delivery of the car, whichever occurs first.
 Any period during which the car trader has the car for the purposes of meeting warranty obligations does not count as part of the three-month warranty period.

 If you suffer loss as a result of a car trader failing to honour the warranty, you may make a claim to the Motor Car Traders’ Guarantee Fund for compensation (s 76 MCT Act).
-(The Motor Car Traders’ Guarantee Fund is administered by Consumer Affairs Victoria; for CAV’s contact details, see “Further assistance”.)
+(The Motor Car Traders’ Guarantee Fund is administered by Consumer Affairs Victoria; for CAV’s contact details, see “Contacts”.)

 If a car was manufactured more than 10 years before the date of sale or has been driven more than 160,000 km, then a car trader is not obliged to give a warranty.
 The following are also excluded from the statutory warranty under section 54 of the MCT Act: